What Is Cultural SEL? A Guide for Families and Educators

 This means recognizing that every student brings their own stories, customs, and beliefs into the learning space.

-Cultural SEL strives to honor these differences so every learner feels truly seen and supported.
+Culturally Responsive SEL strives to honor these differences so every learner feels truly seen and supported.

 Cultural SEL moves past just teaching empathy or respect.
 It brings lessons, activities, and routines closer to the real lives and experiences of the kids in the room.